 I could use some help

-If someone out there knows more details about the style, date or even maker I would welcome it.
-If family knows more about how these came into our family, I will add that to the provenance as well.
+If someone out there knows more details about the style, date, or even maker I would welcome it.
+If the family knows more about how these came into our family, I will add that to the provenance as well.

 Is there an object that represents your family’s legacy?
 Please comment below.

-Story sparked by an object are powerful, but only when passed on.
+Story sparked by an object is powerful, but only when passed on.
 What story will you write this week?